-The Porto Trombetas Bauxite Terminal is situated on the right bank of the Trombetas River which is a tributary on the left bank of the Amazon River.
+Porto Trombetas is situated on the right bank of the Trombetas River, which is a tributary on the left bank of the Amazon River.
 This terminal is located 606 nm from the North Bar and 60 nm from the confluence.

-There is only one berth at Trombetas, located on the Trombetas River, a tributary of the Amazon. the operations are uninterrupted and while one vessel is loading, the next vessel is authorized to come up the river and anchor off the port.
+There is only one berth at Trombetas and operations are uninterrupted.
+While one vessel is loading, the next vessel is authorized to come up the river and anchor off the port.
 The bauxite is loaded by shiploader.